AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

    overwhelming or unnecessary for most users. <br>

-    **Rationality for the New Feature**: Some PE-D testers have noticed that the absence of such a feature makes it difficult to get an overview of all the donation records prevalent.
-As such, if real users express a similar need, we will introduce the `listdonations` features. <br><br>
+    **Rationality for the New Feature**: Some PE-D testers have noticed that the absence of such a feature makes it difficult to get an overview of all the donation records prevalent in the system.
+As such, if real users express a similar need, we will introduce the `listdonations` feature. <br><br>

 3. **Feature**: Warn users when BloodNet already contains a donor with the same phone number or the same name.<br>

-   **Current Behaviour**: 2 donors are only considered to be identical if they have both the same name (case-sensitive) and phone number.<br>
+   **Current Behaviour**: 2 donors are only considered to be identical if they both have the same name (case-sensitive) and phone number.<br>

     **Rationality for the New Feature**: It is possible for the existing validation check to miss certain edge cases.
-For example, if a donor with a name "Alex Tan" and phone number "88888888" already exists in BloodNet, a donor with a name "Alex T." and phone number "88888888" can still be added the BloodNet, even though there is a decent chance they refer to the same person.<br><br>
+For example, if a donor with a name "Alex Tan" and phone number "88888888" already exists in BloodNet, a donor with a name "Alex T." and phone number "88888888" can still be added to the BloodNet, even though there is a decent chance they refer to the same person.<br><br>

 4. **Feature**: Loosen phone number validation requirements.<br>

-   **Current Behaviour**: The phone number must contain exactly 8 digits.
-This may be too strict in some cases.
+   **Current Behaviour**: The phone number must contain exactly 8 digits, but this may be too strict in some scenarios.
 For example, "8888 8888" would fail the validation check due to the whitespace in between.<br>

-    **Rationality for the New Feature**: We want to make the validation more fit-for-purpose.<br><br>
+    **Rationality for the New Feature**: We would like for the validation to be more user-friendly by accepting common formatting characters (spaces, parenthesis, plus signs, dashes) <br><br>

 5. **Feature**: Thicken panel borders to make resizing easier for users.<br>

-   **Current Behaviour**: The margin between the panels is very small, thus resulting in users struggling to resize the panels. <br>
+   **Current Behaviour**: The margin between the panels is very small, thus resulting in users struggling to resize the panels, especially for the two lists. <br>

    **Rationality for the New Feature**: We would like to make our GUI more usable and accessible for users.<br><br>

-6. **Feature**: Use different tokens for `adddonation` and `add` in order to clearly distinguish the person index from a phone number.<br>
+6. **Feature**: Use different tokens for `adddonation` and `add` to clearly distinguish the person index from a phone number.<br>

-   **Current Behaviour**: Currently, both the `adddonation` and the `add` command use the p token when inputting a command.
-Unfortunately, some PE-d testers have stated that this behaviour is somewhat unintuitive for the user.<br>
+   **Current Behaviour**: Currently, both the `adddonation` and the `add` command use the `p/` token when inputting a command.
+Unfortunately, some PE-D testers found this behaviour unintuitive.<br>

    **Rationality for the New Feature**: We would like to ensure that the command inputs are clear, intuitive and easy for users to understand.<br><br>

-7. **Feature**: Set a minimum panel size or lock resizing.<br>
+7. **Feature**: Set a minimum size or lock resizing for all panels to prevent content truncation.<br>

-   **Current Behaviour**: Currently, if users were to resize on of the lists by too much, then the other list, such as the `DonationRecord` list is truncated, making it difficult for users to view both full lists.<br>
+   **Current Behaviour**: Currently, if users resize one of the lists too much, then the other list, such as the `DonationRecord` list is truncated, making it difficult for users to view both lists.<br>

-   **Rationality for the New Feature**: We would like to prevent content truncation and improves readability when panels are resized.<br><br>
+   **Rationality for the New Feature**: We would like to prevent content truncation and improve readability when the panels are resized.<br><br>